 The garden often hosts weddings and other special events.
 Take a guided tour of the house and garden offered daily and dive into the atmosphere of the past.

-Working hours are from Monday to Friday, 10 am – 5 pm, and 11 am – 4 pm on Saturday and Sundays.
+Working hours are from Monday to Friday, 10 am – 5 pm, and 11 am – 4 pm on Saturdays and Sundays.

 Address: 186 Prince George St, Annapolis, MD 21401